4ndyZ/Corona-Dashboard/README.md

 After installing the package configure the microservice.
 The configuration file is located under `/etc/corona-dashboard/config.yml`.

-No you you are able to enable the Systemd service using `systemctl`.
+At this point you are able to enable the Systemd service using `systemctl`.
 `sudo systemctl enable corona-dashboard`

 And start the service also using `systemctl`.